TeeJaysDev/Portfolio/README.md

 Lack of commits at the beggining is caused by transfering files from other repository.
 It was necessary because the website after deploying didn't run.

 **Things I could have done better and will be improved in my next projects:**
-- commit's comments are not descriptive enough
+- commits' comments are not descriptive enough
+- should have started with mobile-first approach